plogs/asopposedtowhat.com/content/posts/half-truths.md

   Twain would say: "Put all your eggs in the one basket and &mdash; WATCH THAT BASKET."[^3]

+# What does not kill me makes me stronger

+* What does not kill me makes me stronger[^4] &mdash; unless you inhale too much coal dust and get black lung disease, or smoke too many cigarettes and slowly waste away from cancer.

 [^1]: [ASS U ME]